nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 ["format", "ebook"]
 ```

-This code uses the `entries()` method on each type of collection to retrieve an iterator and `for-of` loops to iterate the items.
-From the console output, you can see the keys and values returned in pairs for each object.
+This code uses the `entries()` method on each type of collection to retrieve an iterator, and it uses `for-of` loops to iterate the items.
+The console output shows how the keys and values are returned in pairs for each object.

+#### The values() Iterator

-The `values()` iterator simply returns the values as they are stored in the collection.
+The `values()` iterator simply returns values as they are stored in the collection.
 For example:

 ```js
 let colors = [ "red", "green", "blue" ];